 This course is a basic survey of the music of the Western world.
 Emphasis is placed on the elements of music, terminology, composers, form, and style within a historical perspective.
 Upon completion, students should be able to demonstrate skills in basic listening and understanding of the art of music.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.
+This course has been approved for transfer under the ICAA as a general education course in Humanities/Fine Arts.
 Classroom Hours (3.00).